 Once we have breakfast figured out for each day of the week, I repeat the steps for lunch.

-The kids also pick what’s for afternoon snack on their day.
+The kids also pick what’s for an afternoon snack on their day.
 I ask them to help prepare their snack, or take over cooking it altogether based on their age and ability.

 After these three items, the bulk of my meal planning is done.
 It’s kid-friendly and simple.
 My kids each have a day of the week where they know they’ll LOVE every single meal.

 Each Monday, we repeat the same breakfast, lunch, and afternoon snack.
 We do the same each Tuesday, and so on.

 It’s simple for me, and for the kids.
 There’s no thinking required because everyone knows what we’re going to eat.

 Dinner Is Different on Our Annual Meal Plan

 My family doesn’t mind eating the same breakfast or lunch each week of the year.
 But, dinner is a little different.
 Having the exact same meals every week would get old.

 So I switch things up for dinner.
 Instead of each kids picking one item for dinner, they select a theme.
 This theme sets the basis for dinner that night.